hbashton/VIIPER/docs/testing/e2e_latency.md

 - `% of Full` falls back to the largest ns/op if the baseline row is missing.
 - All benchmarking must run with parallelism 1 in underlying benches.
 - Benchmarks use a tight polling loop using SDL3 to detect input state changes on the emulated device.
-- Benchmarks must be run without any other game controllers connected and without an already running VIIPER server instance.
+- Benchmarks must be run without an already running VIIPER server instance.